 Employee resistance to change is one of the most perplexing and challenging issues that business executives encounter.
 Senior leaders have mapped out a change initiative and, in the process, gotten themselves excited about the future only to find the rest of the organization doesn’t share their enthusiasm.

 This resistance manifests in various ways, such as decreased productivity, higher rates of employee turnover and transfer requests, attitudes, unauthorized strikes, or work slowdowns.
-In trying to overcome resistance to change, leaders often make structured, logical arguments for why the change is needed.
+And in trying to overcome resistance to change, leaders often make structured, logical arguments for why the change is needed.

 Arguments that fail to persuade.